-This species is critically endangered with only a few plants remaining in the wild.
-The project, initiated by Dr Maurizio Rossetto for his PhD, includes propagation by tissue culture, macro-cuttings and seeds, cultivation and testing of genetic decline/stabilization.
+Grevilliea scapigera is a critically endangered species with only a few plants remaining in the wild.
+The project, initiated by Dr Maurizio Rossetto for his PhD, includes propagation by tissue culture, macro-cuttings and seeds, cultivation and testing of genetic decline/stabilisation.

-By 1996 the first introduction studies had been completed.
-Further introductions of micro-propagated plants continued on an ad hoc basis.
+The first introduction studies were completed in 1996 and further introductions of micro-propagated plants have continued on an ad hoc basis.

-Natural recruitment of Grevillea scapigera first occurred in 2003 and again in 2004, 2005, 2007 and in 2008 and 2009.
+Natural recruitment of Grevillea scapigera first occurred in 2003 and each year except 2006.
 In 2010, only one recruit was recorded due to one of the driest winters on record.
-Good winter rainfall in 2011 aided recruitment resulting in over 330 new seedlings recorded on the three sites.
+Good winter rainfall in 2011 aided recruitment resulting in over 330 new seedlings recorded on the three sites; further recruitment occured in 2012, 2013 and 2014.
 Though recruitment numbers still appear to be small, when compared to the number of seed added to the soil seedbank, this species is a disturbance opportunist expected to produce higher levels of recruitment on an infrequent basis after events such as fire.
 Seedlings usually take at least one year to produce flowers and seed.

 Most of these recruits have flowered and produced seed, leading to the long term viability of this species.
 Survival of seedlings over the first summer period is usually over 50%, extremely high for natural germinants.
 Plant material taken from cryo-storage and placed in tissue culture produced normal plants, which were planted out and produced seed.
 The resulting seed were sown giving excellent germination rates.
 The seedlings were then planted out in the winter of 2005 to check their fitness.
 These plants had excellent survival rates, have flowered well and produced their own seed.